Jennifer Learns To Listen

 Paying it forward

 When I reached my goal, I wanted to empower others who also deal with autoimmune digestive disorders.
 After going through my own life transformation, I started thinking of becoming a health coach; I felt I would be able to relate to my clients.
 I went to the Institute for Integrative Nutrition in New York and became a board-certified health coach.
 I do one-on-one counseling with people who have autoimmune digestive disorders.
-I’m so grateful that I’m able to give back and help others achieve their health and wellness dreams.
+I’m so grateful that I’m able to give back and help others work towards their health and wellness dreams.
 I had one client who had extremely high blood pressure.
 I worked with her to develop a nutrition plan and create a supermarket strategy, and she was able to lower it drastically.
 She told me her cardiologist was thrilled.
 It’s such a privilege to know I’m helping other people change their lives.